aadishv/aadishv.dev/src/content/posts/background.md

 - Volunteer at several robotics competitions throughout the year; mentor new teams at an annual Girl Powered robotics workshop.
 - Elected teaching assistant and peer tutor for math courses at OHS.
-- Volunteer in the OHS student government's Board of Communications; [wrote code to massively speed up the operations of the board](/ekudos).
-Also reverse-engineered and reimplemented in Typescript the API of a chat app we use, leveraging AI to build a "Bulletin Bard" which summarizes school events for the upcoming month [[code](https://github.com/aadishv/pronto-stugov)].